emscripten-core/emscripten/system/lib/libc/musl/readme.txt

 * Simplify fputwc to not rely on musl stream internals
 * signgam is no longer a weak alias of __signgam.
 * __toread and __towrite have had shutdown functionality removed.
+* Expand aliases for strto*_l() to short functions to remove warnings about incompatible pointer types.